Carlos Santana Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.68 team ERA ranks 23rd across all league pitching staffs.
+- The Mets have a 4.81 team ERA that ranks 26th among all MLB pitching staffs.

-- Mets pitchers combine to allow 88 total home runs at a clip of 1.4 per game (third-most in baseball).

-- In his most recent outing on Saturday against the Toronto Blue Jays, the right-hander tossed 5 1/3 innings, allowing one earned run while surrendering five hits.
+- His most recent time out was on Sunday against the Toronto Blue Jays, when the righty threw 2 2/3 innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.